A Hands-On Approach

 The Distinction Paper should follow the Journal of Neuroscience format, and should be between eight and 15 pages long.

-If you are submitting a poster for distinction, please be sure to indicate that in an email to the Assistant Director prior to the presentation.
+If you are submitting a poster for distinction, please be sure to indicate that in an email to the Director prior to the presentation.
 Distinction posters may be submitted for the Spring poster sessions.

 The neuroscience program will host a spring poster session each year, but students graduating prior to the spring semester and therefore presenting in the Fall must do so through an outside organization.